mishoo/UglifyJS/README.md

 ### Functions
-You have opportunity to declarate functions without `function` keyword, with and without type:
+You have opportunity to declarate functions without `function` keyword, with type and without it:

 	function f1(){